iDestyKK/render_tools/README.md

 ## Parameters
 You may pass parameters in as you run the script to change how it runs.
 ```
-  -a --amp   AMPLIFY (NORMALISE)
+  -a  AMPLIFY (NORMALISE)
       All videos encoded will be normalised to max volume.
 This will
       require FFMPEG scanning through each video file to find the
       loudest sound, which may take a while (This is recommended for
       surround sound clips).

+  -d  DISABLE 10-BIT ENCODING
+      By default, the script will encode all videos in 10-bit mode via
+      `yuv420ple10`.
+If this option is used, ffmpeg will encode in 8-bit
+      via `yuv420p` instead.

+  -h  HELP
+      Prints out a help prompt and kills the script after.

+  -v  VERBOSE
+      Prints out extra information.

-  -4 --x264  X264 ENCODE
+  -4  X264 ENCODE
       All videos encoded will be encoded with the x264 codec.
 This is
       faster than x265 but will feature less compression.
 In a nutshell,
       you get faster encoding, with a larger file size and less quality.

-  -5 --x265  X265 ENCODE
+  -5  X265 ENCODE
       All videos encoded will be encoded with the x265 codec.
 This is
       slower than x264 but will feature better compression.
 In a
       nutshell, you get slower encoding, with a smaller file size and
       better quality.
 ```

 ## Examples